EmPuiquin24/Automatizating-adding-in-Bulk/README.md

 Brief explanation:

-The programm will ask you for the parameter you'll use.
+The program will ask you for the parameter you'll use.
 Tf2Autobot supports five types of them.

-You just need to select the parameter by typing the number or writing the name.
-Then, you just need to type the item's parameter you selected.
+You must select the parameter by typing the number or name.
+Then, you need to type the item's parameter you selected.

 The output will be: